Polarized membrane

+Membrane polarization refers to a cell’s resting membrane potential, where the inside of the cell is more negatively charged relative to the outside.

 A polarized membrane is a lipid membrane that has a positive electrical charge on one side and a negative charge on another side, which produces the resting potential in living cells.
 Whether or not a membrane is polarized is determined by the distribution of dissociable protons and permeant ions inside and outside the membrane that travel passively through ion channel or actively via ion pump, creating an action potential.

 Structure and composition

 Polarized membranes consist of a phospholipid bilayer, with embedded membrane proteins that aid in molecular transport and membrane stability as well as lipids that primarily aid in structure and compartmentalization of membrane proteins.
 The amphiphilic nature of the phospholipids creates the bilayer structure of the membrane.
 These phospholipids contain a hydrophilic head region with a phosphate bonded to a variety of functional groups.
 This head region is localized to face the extracellular space outside of the cell as well as the intracellular, cytosolic region of the cell.
 The hydrophobic phospholipid tail region consists of a chain of carbon molecules bound to hydrogen with two categories: saturated or unsaturated.